THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 • Shaping organizational culture to support outstanding performance

-It’s easy to see that the leadership development program that is right for first-time leaders would probably not serve the needs of seasoned executives and vice versa.
-Even in companies with relatively flat organizational structures, leaders will have different levels of experience.
-Therefore, leadership development programs must be designed with the participants’ specific skill levels and needs in mind.
+The right leadership program for first-time leaders would probably not serve the needs of seasoned executives and vice versa.
+Even in companies with relatively flat organizational structures, leaders will have different experience levels.
+Therefore, leadership development programs must be designed with the participants’ specific skill levels and needs.

 The following table summarizes the basics of what is needed in leadership development at different leadership levels.